 This is Jane Project began in 2019 as a photo-activism campaign to de-stigmatize conversations around trauma, healing, and medicating with cannabis.
 After photographing more than 50 women and non-binary trauma survivors, we realized that TIJP needed to be more than media, and thus, This is Jane Project 501c3 was born.
 Now, we offer robust healing-centered programming to support our growing community of Janes while continuing to document stories of hope and healing with cannabis.

 Engaged Advocate, Business, Career, Transformational Life Coach, and Spiritualist who thrives off Data and tech.
 Winner of the Women in Technology Advocate of the Year 2018.
-She is the Info-Tech Services Committee Chair, Volunteer Coordinator for This is Jane Project, and as their Board Secretary.
+She is the Chief Info-Tech Services Officer, Volunteer Coordinator for This is Jane Project, and formerly their Board Secretary.

 Entrepreneur, Business Consultant and Corporate Diversity Expert, Dr. Tiffany Bowden, M.A., PH.D, is the founding President and Co-Founder of the Minority Cannabis Business Association (MCBA), and Co-Owner of Comfy Tree Enterprises.
 The MCBA is the first non-profit dedicated to the needs of minorities in the cannabis industry.
 Comfy Tree Enterprises provides business consultation to cannabis enthusiasts, start-up’s and established companies.